 Section 5.1 Applicability

 Clark County policies shall promote effective human resource practices, create a standardized system for employee management and ensure that human resources actions and decisions comply with federal, state and local laws.
 The council shall, by resolution, establish and maintain human resources policies as defined in their authority in this article.
 Pursuant to the council's budgetary authority in Article 4, policies concerning employee compensation and benefits are applicable to all county employees, including employees reporting to other elected officials' offices.
-Other elected officials may adopt alternate administrative policies for their offices.
+Executive elected officials may adopt alternate administrative policies for their offices.
 If alternative policies are not adopted, the policies developed for the departments reporting to the county manager apply.

 Section 5.2 Council authority